codeigniter4/CodeIgniter4/user_guide_src/source/incoming/routing.rst

 Use Defined Routes Only
 =======================

+Since v4.2.0, the auto-routing is disabled by default.

-When no defined route is found that matches the URI, the system will attempt to match that URI against the controllers and methods as described in :ref:`auto-routing`.
+When no defined route is found that matches the URI, the system will attempt to match that URI against the controllers and methods when :ref:`auto-routing` is enabled.

 You can disable this automatic matching, and restrict routes to only those defined by you, by setting the ``setAutoRoute()`` option to false:

 .. literalinclude:: routing/050.php